FIWARE/tutorials.NGSI-LD/docs/extended-properties.md

             $$2}'|  grep -q -e "200") || exit 1
 ```

-All containers reside on the same network - the Scorpop Context Broker is listening on Port `9090` internally and `1026`
+All containers reside on the same network - the Scorpio Context Broker is listening on Port `9090` internally and `1026`
-externally and PostGres is listening on the default port `5432` and the httpd web server is offering `@context` files on
+externally and Postgres is listening on the default port `5432` and the httpd web server is offering `@context` files on
 port `80`.
 All containers are also exposing ports externally - this is purely for the tutorial access - so that cUrl or
 Postman can access them without being part of the same network.
 The command-line initialization should be
 self-explanatory.